Code-Gale/practice_dir/backend_storage/README.md

-This dir contains tasks for backend storage (Mongodb)
+This dir contains tasks for backend storage (Mongodb & MySQL)